LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Show Column Index**: Display the column index next to each column.
 - **Show Children**: Display child Object fields.
 This includes deeply nested child Objects.
 - **Show Arrays**: Display the elements of arrays and other collections as individual columns.
 Requires the "Show Children" setting to be enabled.
 - **Override Array Size**: Enable to override the number of columns displayed for each array.
+Max 1000.
 - **Array Size**: Specify how many columns to display for arrays and other collections.
 - **Show Asset Path**: Display the asset path for each Object.
 - **Show GUID**: Display each Objects GUID.